fineprint-global/app-mining-area-polygonization/README.md

 ##### 3.1 `app` folder
 Before you dive into this, if you are new to RShiny, you may want to check out this [tutorial](https://shiny.rstudio.com/tutorial/).

-In our example, the `app` folder is divided into 4 main files:
+Our app is divided into 4 main files:

 - `app.R`: you should not need to add anything there, this just brings all three other files together
 - `global.R`: this will be executed once for every worker process, not for every user, so this is where you specify database connections and perform other setup-related tasks